 Embedding content means copy and pasting code for a specific resource.

-To provide database specific links, copy and paste the link to the right of the database listing.
+To provide database specific links, select the Share icon to the right of the database name.

 When linking to an article from a library database or journal subscription, you will need a stable, permanent or persistent link.
 This link makes sure that students can access the article from off-campus.
 The links are located differently in each resource.

 Linking to streaming content works much the same way as linking to articles.
-You will also need the stable, permanent, or persistent link and you will also need to add the EZproxy prefix if it is not already added (exception - Kanopy does not need the proxy prefix).
+You will also need the stable, permanent, or persistent link.

 *Note: While it may look like Kanopy needs the proxy prefix, it works the way it is set up.
 Don't change the link!